DonneyF/ubc-pair-grade-data/README.md

 ## PAIR Reports Data

 The data from PAIR Reports should only be relevant for grade data of around 2016W or earlier.
 This is because grade data from 2017W was found to be modified in the timeframe between June 2019 and Dec 2019.
+Only data for UBC Vancouver was taken.

 Other considerations for this data include: